Dev-Djelloul/Dev-Djelloul/README.md

 - 🌱 I've learned the basics in web languages and now continuing on it !
 - 💞️ I’m looking to collaborate on diverse projects as i am starting a new program as digital project manager !
 - 📫 How to reach me is on my personal website where you can find also my portfolio 👽
-- Here it is : you can click ont it and find me overthere !
+- Here it is, just click on it and find me overthere !
+See you guys !
 - https://digitalblueskye.netlify.app/